cardano-foundation/docs-cardano-org/explore-cardano/what-is-a-hard-fork-combinator.md

 To enable orderly transitions in Cardano without any diversions in the system, it was necessary to update the code to support the new protocol’s conditions.
 Doing so in a single update might have caused a range of complexities, so Cardano decided to take a two-stage approach, using the Ouroboros *Byzantine Fault Tolerance* (BFT) protocol as an intermediary.

 A shift from Ouroboros Classic to BFT (that happened on February 20, 2020)  is the only traditional hard fork within the Cardano blockchain.
-It restarted the Byron mainnet to run the BFT protocol and enable a smoother transition to Ouroboros Praos without any further chain interruptions.
-The BFT protocol was carefully designed to reflect the blockchain history so that it wouldn’t need to be changed and appeared as a single chain.
+This forking event restarted the Byron mainnet to run the BFT protocol and enable a smoother transition to Ouroboros Praos without any further chain interruptions.
+The BFT protocol was carefully designed so that blockchain history would remain unchanged, and the blockchain would appear as a single entity.

 ### What Is a Hard Fork Combinator?